-At the Four Pillars Preston acupuncture clinic our focus is on improving your health through the use of acupuncture, Chinese herbs, massage, and lifestyle advice.
+Four Pillars Preston acupuncture is a clinic dedicated to improving your health through the use of acupuncture, Chinese herbs, massage, and lifestyle advice.
 The clinic provides a relaxed professional space to promote health and balance to your life.

-Our Preston clinic provides acupuncture, cupping therapy, herbal medicine, and massage.
+Our Preston acupuncture clinic also provides cupping therapy, herbal medicine, and massage.
 With a background in Shiatsu and Tuina (Chinese massage), Michael utilises a variety of manual therapies to support his treatments.
 Michael has a special interest in treating the following areas:

 muscular skeletal conditions

-The Preston acupuncture clinic is just a 2-minute walk from the Gilbert road tram line (11). or a 20-minute walk from Regent train station with street parking available.
+Four Pillars Preston acupuncture is just a 2-minute walk from the Gilbert road tram line (11). or a 20-minute walk from Regent train station with street parking available.
 The acupuncture clinic is just up the road from Newlands Primary School and the Coburg hill shops.
 The acupuncture clinic easily accessible from the surrounding suburbs of Coburg, Reservoir, and Thornbury.

 Michael also practices acupuncture at Quiescence Chinese Medicine in Fitzroy four days a week.